RoliSoft/ReconScan/README.md

 Copyright (c) `2017` `RoliSoft <root@rolisoft.net>`

-This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
 This program is distributed in the hope that it will be useful, but without any warranty; without even the implied warranty of merchantability or fitness for a particular purpose.

-For more information regarding the terms and conditions of this software, please read the full legal text of the GNU General Public License version 3, a copy of which is available in the [LICENSE.md](LICENSE.md) file.
+For more information regarding the terms and conditions of this software, please read the full legal text of the GNU Affero General Public License version 3, a copy of which is available in the [LICENSE.md](LICENSE.md) file.
 Otherwise, see &lt;<http://www.gnu.org/licenses/>&gt;.

 Some of the invoked tools are licensed under GPL or a form of GPL-derived license with added clauses further restricting how data produced by the tool can be processed, e.g. nmap.